slackapi/bolt-python/docs/content/steps/creating-steps.md

 ---
-title: Creating workflow steps
+title: Creating steps from apps
 lang: en
 slug: /concepts/creating-steps
 ---

 :::danger

-Workflow Steps from Apps are a deprecated feature.
+Steps from apps are a deprecated feature.

-Workflow Steps from Apps are different than, and not interchangable with, Slack automation workflows.
-We encourage those who are currently publishing Workflow Steps from Apps to consider the new [Slack automation features](https://api.slack.com/automation), such as custom functions for Bolt.
+Steps from apps are different than, and not interchangeable with, Slack automation workflows.
+We encourage those who are currently publishing steps from apps to consider the new [Slack automation features](https://api.slack.com/automation), such as custom steps for Bolt.

 Please [read the Slack API changelog entry](https://api.slack.com/changelog/2023-08-workflow-steps-from-apps-step-back) for more information.

 :::

-To create a workflow step, Bolt provides the `WorkflowStep` class.
+To create a step from app, Bolt provides the `WorkflowStep` class.

 When instantiating a new `WorkflowStep`, pass in the step's `callback_id` and a configuration object.

 The configuration object contains three keys: `edit`, `save`, and `execute`.
 Each of these keys must be a single callback or a list of callbacks.
-All callbacks have access to a `step` object that contains information about the workflow step event.
+All callbacks have access to a `step` object that contains information about the step from app event.

 After instantiating a `WorkflowStep`, you can pass it into `app.step()`.
-Behind the scenes, your app will listen and respond to the workflow step’s events using the callbacks provided in the configuration object.
+Behind the scenes, your app will listen and respond to the step’s events using the callbacks provided in the configuration object.

-Alternatively, workflow steps can also be created using the `WorkflowStepBuilder` class alongside a decorator pattern.
+Alternatively, steps from apps can also be created using the `WorkflowStepBuilder` class alongside a decorator pattern.
 For more information, including an example of this approach, [refer to the documentation](https://slack.dev/bolt-python/api-docs/slack_bolt/workflows/step/step.html#slack_bolt.workflows.step.step.WorkflowStepBuilder).

 Refer to the module documents (<a href="https://slack.dev/bolt-python/api-docs/slack_bolt/kwargs_injection/args.html">common</a> / <a href="https://slack.dev/bolt-python/api-docs/slack_bolt/workflows/step/utilities/index.html">step-specific</a>) to learn the available arguments.